Employment Relations Act 2000: Industrial torts

 A common example of an industrial tort (or economic tort) is : Workers go on an illegal strike and the company suffers economic damage due to lost production.
 The company then sues the workers or their union, or both, for compensation.
 The Employment Court has exclusive jurisdiction to hear claims based on tort law related to strikes, lock-outs, and picketing (section 99&100).

 Unions

-Section 15 states that The Registrar of Unions, who is an employee of the Department of Labour, must register a society as a union if they apply and meets the citeria set out in section 14.
+Section 15 states that The Registrar of Unions, who is an employee of the Department of Labour, must register a society as a union if they apply and meets the criteria set out in section 14.
 A union can only be deregistered if the union asks for it or the Employment Relations Authority determines that the union no longer meets the criteria in section 14.

 Union access and meetings

 Access : Section 20 gives union representatives the right to enter a workplace for purposes related to the employment of its members or to the union's business.

 Purposes related to the employment of its members include: